What Degree Is A Gap Wedge -

 - The gap wedge loft is less than that of a sand wedge, but greater than a pitching wedge.

 - You’ll typically find gap and lob wedges in the bags of better players, and sand wedges are more common for all players.

 - The gap wedge also goes by the names of A-wedge, attack wedge, and approach wedge.

-Just like with all the clubs, it’s important for you to get a feel for what’s right for you.
-The gap wedge is a great club, try it out and see how it feels.
+Just like with all the clubs, it’s important to use whatever works best for you.
+The gap wedge is a great club.
+Try it out and see how it feels.